-When referring to the ventilation aspect of HVAC, do you say “ductwork” or “duct work”?
+When referring to the ventilation aspect of HVAC, do you say “ductwork” or “duct work” when referring to an air duct system in a home or building?
 Word differences like this one might seem trivial to one.
 They might also be educational to another.

 Duct work (two words) is more appropriately used to describe work performed on ducts.
 Aire Serv has a nice one-liner on its blog, “It’s simple – if you want your ductwork to work, you’ve got to do a little duct work.”
 Read the full Aire Serv blog post here.

 - Duct: a pipe, tube, or channel that conveys a substance (HVAC ducts convey air)

 - Duct Work: work performed on ducts